grzegorznowak/lxd-pab/README.md

 ```
 ### Re-Converge

-It's usually easy enough to just destroy the container and converge it a new if something craps out.
+It's usually easy enough to destroy the container and converge it a new if something craps out.
-The first part destroys the container, then just runs the converge script all over again.
+The first part destroys the container, then runs the converge script all over again.

 ```
 source provisioningenv/bin/activate